|Find A PhysicianHome | Library | myDownstate | Newsroom | A-Z Guide | E-mail | Contact Us | Directions|

 During the second year the department presents a lecture and two-hour practical session on the history and physical examination in otolaryngology.

 Students observe basic operative procedures and techniques of history and physical examination in general otolaryngology and pediatric otolaryngology.
 Students observe residents and attending physicians in the clinic setting and operating room.
-Students have the opportunity to attend departmental Grand Rounds at Long Island College Hospital, morbidity and mortality sessions, multidisciplinary tumor board conferences, and other conferences.
+Students have the opportunity to attend departmental Grand Rounds at SUNY Downstate Medical Center, morbidity and mortality sessions, multidisciplinary tumor board conferences, and other conferences.

 Elective in Third Year:

 Elective in Third Year: Third year students may take a 2 or 4 week elective in either general otolaryngology or pediatric otolaryngology.
-The experience includes participation in daily teaching rounds and work rounds with attendings and residents involved in inpatient care, participating in the operating room procedures, working in the ambulatory clinics, participating in all teaching conferences in including weekly grand rounds at Long Island College Hospital, weekly head-and-neck tumor journal club at Kings County Hospital Center and other conferences.
+The experience includes participation in daily teaching rounds and work rounds with attendings and residents involved in inpatient care, participating in the operating room procedures, working in the ambulatory clinics, participating in all teaching conferences in including weekly grand rounds at SUNY Downstate Medical Center, weekly head-and-neck tumor journal club at Kings County Hospital Center and other conferences.
 Each student makes a 10-minute case discussion and literature review at the final grand rounds during the rotation.
 Guidance is provided in the preparation of this presentation.

 Elective in the Fourth Year: